ymatts/phyC/README.md

 We also provide the function for interpretating resulting clusters.
 The diversity is defined asthe number of sub-clones at a SSNVs accumulations.
 This gives us the insights for accerelation of sub-clonal expansions.

 ######Use of phyC
-The phyC need the edgeList, edgeLenList and cluster(the number of the cluster) in minimal.
+The phyC needs the edgeList, edgeLenList and cluster(the number of the cluster) in minimal.
 Here is an example.

 ```r:phyC.R
 result <- phyC(edgeList,edgeLenList,cluster=3)